SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-TimothyRedPanda/PROJECT_PRESENTATION.md

 #### Style of Kata

-I am leaning more towards a logic problem as these are the ones I enjoy solving myself.
+I'm leaning towards a mathematical problem.
 I have to be careful that focus creep doesn't become a thing.
-The logic problem has to fit within the timescale but be hard enough to be enjoyable and challenging.
+The maths problem has to fit within the timescale but be hard enough to be enjoyable and challenging.

 #### Level I am aiming for

 It would be best to aim for a harder kata that is more challenging than different levels of kata.
 This way I can focus down on planning and testing the one really well thought out kata.
 This again will help in limiting focus creep.

-#### My own logic problem or a famous logic problem with my own spin on it.

-I am going to do some evening research on logic problems - as in outside the coding space and narrow down the anwser to this one.

 ## Narrowing it down -

-- Logic Problem
+- Maths Problem

 - One challenging but enjoyable Kata

-- Famous logic problem with a programmatic spin on it.

-- The famous logic problem decision may change after research

-- I have a lot of non-programmatic logic books at home - so this is a good research start.

--Once the initial stage is done - I just have to focus on writing the tests and the coding will fall into place.
+- Once the initial stage is done - I just have to focus on writing the tests and the coding will fall into place.

+## Final Thoughts
+My final thoughts on what decision has been made for the problem I am going to create for my classmates.
+This has been a difficult thought process - as planning and working out Katas on code wars is one thing.
+But actually writing one myself is something else.
+I do think I have it narrowed down to a workable size - a maths problem that is challenging but enjoyable.
+I plan to work with summation of digits - as this can be done in multiple different ways - one of those being one line of code.
+This would make it challenging for the solver and would be interesting to see how many answers can be thought up.

+    All these said I think this is going to be a really fun challenge!
+I look forward to having my fellow bootcampers solve my Kata.